(Tip: Scroll down for pictures of the listed types)

 Beige hooded: Dumbo ears with standard fur.
 Like the black hooded line, I will be working on the back stripe.

 Aussie line: The Aussie line includes ancestors that were imported from Australia (hence the name Aussie).
-This line carries and produces blacks, blues, blue-agouti, agouti, mink, cinnamon, Russian Blue, Russian Cinnamon, powdered blue, hairless, and fawn.
+This line carries and produces blacks, blues, blue-agouti, agouti, mink, cinnamon, Russian Blue, Russian Cinnamon, powdered blue, Harley (long hair), and fawn.
 Silvermane is very commonly produced in this line.
-Harley and Satin are also produced.
 The natural temperaments in this line are excellent.
 This line is arguably the best bloodline in the country.
 If you want exceptional rats, this line is for you!
 Read more about them below.

 Blue Rex line: Selecting for american blues.
 Breeding for both rex and standard fur in this line.
 This is because rex is dominant and when two rex are bred together you get drex, which are patchy and/or balding.